 42. Craft a Personalized Message for Your Buyers

 I have found the best results come from a personal message in my own voice.
 When you write your message, remember the following points:

 - Make the message about them.
 They don’t care about you, so tell them how you can help them as quickly as possible.

 - Be clear.
 If a seller is not sure what you want them to do, they’ll never call you.

 - Make your message short and sweet.
 In our fast-paced world, people rarely read all their email, and unsolicited mail often hits the trash can.
 If you want your message to be heard, make it short.

 At Boardwalk Wealth, we’ve noticed long-form blog posts and content with more than 1,500 words generate more traffic and is more valued with Google.
 As a result of publishing fewer “Top Three” articles and other briefer forms of content, we are seen as more professional and can get more traffic and real estate leads.

 Bottom Line: Real Estate Marketing Ideas

 The perfect real estate marketing ideas depend on your market, firm, and preferred lead management tools.
-However, maximizing your web presence, sharing videos, and creating SEO-optimized content are generally effective tools for marketing your agency.
+However, maximizing your web presence, sharing videos, and creating SEO-optimized content are generally effective tools for your real estate marketing plan.
 For more ideas, be sure to use the tips above to make the most of your marketing efforts.